jiankaiwang/ITHandbook/ckan/minor_upgrade.md

 (pyenv) $ git clone https://github.com/jiankaiwang/ckanext-cdcregistration.git
 ```

+It is necessary to edit the **register.js**.

-And it is important to modify the CKAN core registration base.
+Second, it is important to modify the CKAN core registration base.

 [https://github.com/jiankaiwang/ckanext-cdcregistration](https://github.com/jiankaiwang/ckanext-cdcregistration)
 Finish the installation after editing the above changes.

 ```shell